When you’ve been criticised, remember this: everyone judges everyone else by their own standards.

 Have I ever done the same?

 “Let us put ourselves in the place of him with whom we are angry.
-At present an overweening conceit of our own importance makes us prone to anger, and we are quite willing to do to others what we cannot endure to be done to ourselves.”Seneca The Younger
+At present an overweening conceit of our own importance makes us prone to anger, and we are quite willing to do to others what we cannot endure to be done to ourselves.”Seneca The Younger, On Anger 3.12

 When was the last time you passed judgement over someone, either publicly or privately?
 If the person you were judging asked themselves the previous three questions about you, what would the answers be?

 Before you react with anger, remember that you may be punishing someone for something you have been much quicker to forgive yourself for.
-As Marcus Aurelius wrote in the Meditations, “Be tolerant with others and strict with yourself.”
+As Marcus Aurelius wrote (Meditations 5.33), “Be tolerant with others and strict with yourself.”

 I’ve often sat fretting about what other people think of me.
 Avoiding judgement and criticism has influenced a lot of my decision making in the past.
 What I know now is that other people’s opinions, even the negative ones, are valuable.
 It’s feedback you don’t have to ask for.
 Using the four questions above you can even examine it thoroughly and work out what to do with it.
 You’ll soon find yourself further from the turkeys and closer to the eagles.

-Just remember, other people are judging you by their standards.
+Just remember this when you’ve been criticised: other people are judging you by their standards.
 And you are judging other people by yours.